Frequently Asked Questions for carpet, upholstery & rug cleaning in Tavistock, Okehampton, Launceston,

 yourself, or employ a specialist carpet cleaning firm.

-small (& light) also means it's power is limited.
-We appreciate how anyone might believe one carpet cleaning machine is the
+(& light) also means it's power is limited.
+We appreciate how anyone might believe one carpet cleaning machine is the same as any

-same as any other, but actually there are substantial differences between types of machines & more substantial differences
+other, but actually there are substantial differences between types of machines & more substantial differences in the results.

 Does size really matter?

-YES IT DOES!
-Professional machines, which are not available to hire from the supermarket, DIY, tool hire or electrical stores are
+YES!
+Professional machines, which are not available to hire from the supermarket, DIY, tool hire or electrical stores are much larger

-much larger because they have more powerful motors, pumps & vacuums.
-Combined with the expertise of a specialist, this
+because they have more powerful motors, pumps & vacuums.
+Combined with the expertise of a specialist, this allows a significantly

 Before considering whether to hire or buy a machine, check the terms & conditions of your household insurance - most Insurers exclude damage caused by you whilst in the course of cleaning or restoration.
-If something goes wrong you may find there is no assistance available from your household Insurer.
+If something goes wrong there may not be assistance available from your household Insurer.

 A thought . . .
-If these hire machines are as effective as their advertising would like you to believe, why does no carpet
+If these hire machines are as effective as their advertising would have you believe, why does no carpet manufacturer

 Are there hidden dangers I should be aware of?
 YES!